EPCCed/ATI-ResComp-Service-docs/intel/connecting.rst

 Connect via RDP (remote desktop) session
 ----------------------------------------

-To connect to a virtual machine via an RDP session, double click on the ``-rdp`` connection for that virtual machine.
+To connect to a virtual machine via an RDP session, right-click on the ``-rdp`` connection for that virtual machine and select "Open link in new tab".
 This can be done under either 'ALL CONNECTIONS' or, for virtual machines to which you have connected before, under 'RECENT CONNECTIONS'.

 You will be shown a login dialog e.g.